DapperShark1/chatbot-app/README.md

 ### Directions to a location - Google Maps API (geolocation, geocoding, places, and directions):

-This new feature makes use of Googles geolocation, and places API.
+This new feature makes use of Google's geolocation, and places API.
 This feature allows the user to ask for a direction to a specific location within 10km of their specified location.
 The bot will provide the user with directions to the closest location specified, much like a GPS.
 This allows the user to ask for directions to their closest clinic, hospital, or other medical facility should they need it.
 This feature isn't limited to giving directions to just hospitals either.

 The user can ask the bot for directions using the keywords: